KWMT: History

 In April 1956, the station first signed on the air.
 It originally was a daytimer, required to go off the air at sunset to protect more powerful stations from interference.
 It later received nighttime authorization, using low power and a directional antenna.

 Previous owner Three Eagles Communications purchased the stations from Clear Channel Communications in 2007.
+Subsequent owner Alpha Media merged with Connoisseur Media on September 4, 2025.